-- 6 Now we will make a movie of the trajectory.
+6 Now we will make a movie of the trajectory.
 In the VMD Movie Generator window, select Movie Settings → Trajectory, give this one a different name, and click Make Movie.
 Note that the length of the movie is automatically set 24 frames per second.
-For a trajectory, duration of the movie can be decreased, but cannot be increased. - 7 Try out different options in the VMD Movie Generator window.
-Once you are done, quit VMD.
+For a trajectory, duration of the movie can be decreased, but cannot be increased.